mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 {{<img src="no-hobbyist-kit.png" alt="Screenshot of website without Hobbyist kit" maxWidth="300px" caption="Removing the TinyPilot Hobbyist kit from the products page" hasBorder="true">}}

 That felt nicer.
-If a customer wanted a KVM over IP device, the choice was unambigous.
+If a customer wanted a KVM over IP device, the choice was unambiguous.
 They didn't have to research the Hobbyist kit and Voyager and evaluate whether they were willing to pay more for a plug 'n play device and higher quality video.

 Then, I thought, "Why stop there?"
 Did all the other products need to be there?
 When customers upgrade to TinyPilot Pro, they typically purchase directly from their TinyPilot web dashboard rather than navigating the website.
-And I still wanted to offer the power connectors for the DIY crowd, but I could do that without listing it on my main product page.
+And I still wanted to offer the power connector for the DIY crowd, but I could do that without listing it on my main product page.
 At that point, I realized I didn't even need an index page of products.

 Trimming out the accessory products allowed me to focus the TinyPilot website around my flagship product: the Voyager.